 All links go directly to official Crump, Tennessee government websites.

-One notable landmark in Crump is the Crump Community Center, which serves as a hub for local events and activities, fostering community engagement.
-Additionally, the nearby Tennessee River provides recreational opportunities and scenic views, attracting both residents and visitors.
+One notable landmark in Crump is the Crump Community Center, which is a hub for local events and activities, supporting the community engagement.
+The nearby Tennessee River provides recreational opportunities and scenic views, attracting both locals and visitors.
 Historically, Crump has been significant for its role in the timber industry, which played a crucial part in the economic development of the region during the early 20th century.
 The city continues to maintain its small-town charm while adapting to modern economic challenges and opportunities.

 Jail & Inmate Records